 President Uhuru and British Prime Minister Boris Johnson originally agreed on the arrangement two years ago in London.
 At Sh17.6 billion, railway infrastructure will take the lion’s share.
 The first phase contains the Central Railway Station as well as a business complex with two 5,000-square-metre buildings.

-In October 2019 the Government of Kenya has announced plans for the construction of a US $270m mega city.
+In October 2019 the Government of Kenya announced plans for the construction of a US $270m mega city.
 Draft plans for the “Railway City” that will see the expansion of Nairobi’s Central Business District (CBD) have already been released thus paving way for project implementation.